 The University of Tennessee aims to cultivate a sustainable environment for our community to learn, work and live.

-The University of Tennessee has acknowledged the environmental and economic impacts of operating the 230+ buildingson campus.
-In recognition of the importance of green building, in 2007, UT established a Sustainable Building Policy.
+The University of Tennessee has acknowledged the environmental and economic impacts of operating the 230+ buildings on campus by establishing the Sustainable Building Policy.